leonardehrenfried/blog/_posts/2011-10-03-editing-less-and-css3-with-vim.md

 ###Improvements for the future

-The current autocomplete (hit Ctr-X, Ctrl-O if you've never used it) that ships with standard Vim is pretty complete for CSS2.
+The current autocomplete (hit Ctr-X, Ctrl-O if you've never used it) that ships with standard vim is pretty complete for CSS2.
 However there is no autocomplete script for CSS3.
 Looking at the <a href="http://code.google.com/p/vim/source/browse/runtime/autoload/csscomplete.vim">CSS2 version</a>, it shouldn't actually be too hard to parse the syntax highlight files and add the new properties to the existing script.

 I'd also like to implement a syntax checker but looking the the source of lessc, LESS' command line compiler, there doesn't seem to be a validating phase that I could use.

 I also saw that some web-based CSS prettifyiers can order CSS properties alphabetically.
-Wouldn't that be a neat feature for Vim?
+Wouldn't that be a neat feature for vim?